What Is Corporate Law? Key Aspects & Career Options

 Register to start your wonderful education journey!

-Moreover, corporate law, also known as company law, aims to help ensure that businesses follow legal standards and guarantee fairness, transparency, and accountability.
+Moreover, corporate or company law aims to help ensure that businesses follow legal standards and guarantee fairness, transparency & accountability.
 In other words, it plays a crucial role in maintaining the integrity and stability of businesses within the economy.
+Hence, if you are interested in law and want to be involved in major business deals, company law could be the perfect career for you.

-Hence, if you’re interested in law and want to be involved in major business deals, company law could be the perfect career for you.
-In this article, we will address all your questions, from ‘What is corporate law?’ to What are the benefits of a Career in Company Law?’.
-We will also explore the company law types, its key concepts and career opportunities.
+In this article, we will address all your questions, from ‘What is corporate law?’ to ‘What are the benefits of a Career in Company Law?’.
+We will also explore the company law types, their key concepts and career opportunities.

-What is Corporate Law?
-Overview
+What Is Corporate Law?

 As mentioned above, corporate or company law covers the rules for forming and running companies, as well as handling mergers and acquisitions.
 These laws outline the rights and responsibilities of everyone involved in running, owning, and managing a company.
-For example, when a company decides to acquire a smaller company or seek to raise capital through debt or equity financing, it will rely on company law to ensure the transaction is legal.
-Hence, this answers the question, ‘What is corporate law?’
+For example, a company may decide to acquire a smaller firm or raise capital through debt or equity financing.
+In such cases, company law ensures that the transaction is conducted legally.

 Company law professionals handle all aspects of these deals, from conducting legal research to reviewing the final agreement.
 Moreover, they create agreements and bargain on behalf of clients, giving them advice on transaction plans and legal requirements.

-Corporate Law in South Africa
+Corporate Law In South Africa

-In South Africa, company law has a complex legal framework governed by the Companies Act 71 of 2008. (*source) This act regulates the establishment, operation, and dissolution of companies.
+In South Africa, company law has a complex legal framework governed by the Companies Act 71 of 2008.
+This act regulates the establishment, operation, and dissolution of companies.
 Moreover, it outlines the duties of directors and the rights of shareholders to ensure transparency within the corporate governance framework.

 • Companies and Intellectual Property Commission (CIPC)